Violence Prevention and Public Safety

 Fighting Back Against Illegal Drugs

-The toll of illegal drug use affects individuals, families, and the whole communities.
+The toll of illegal drug use affects individuals, families, and whole communities.
 The Illinois Attorney General works to ensure public health, and to promote safer communities by taking legal action to stop the surge of illegal drugs, advocating for laws and programs to address the issue, and prosecuting criminal activity.

 Legal Victories Bring New Resources to Fight Illinois’ Opioid Crisis